 That was certainly prescient in light of the Minneapolis police officer who murdered George Floyd—I won’t say his name.
 But it’s clear that that captain is not promoting the “one bad apple” theory.
 He’s talking about a whole poisoned orchard that is reflected not only in our criminal justice system, but also in health care, and education, and on down the line.

-A new interview with Pete Nicks will appear in these pages next week.
+A new interview with Pete Nicks will appear in these pages in the coming weeks.

 January 22, 2018